-In Business, Entertainment, News, Nightlife
+In Entertainment, News, Nightlife

 Mr Piffles is a rescue dog.
 Not like Lassie.
 There’s not much he could rescue, is there?
 Apart from maybe a moth with a cough.
 What I mean is I rescued him.
 Here’s the story: